germanrcuriel/assetto-corsa-server-udp2ws/README.md

 - Assetto Corsa Dedicated Server
 - Any Linux x64 distro or Windows x64 (can be built for other OS, architectures)

+## Live example

+You can try this websockets service at [http://udp2ws.sim-racing.es/](http://udp2ws.sim-racing.es/).

+Just click connect to play with a real Assetto Corsa Test Server.

+You can also join the server to see the results of specific events.
+Server name is "udp2ws plugin test".

+If is not up, you can always use your installation address to try it.

 ## Installation